Skip to content

 FUNDING AND CANADIAN CONTENT

-In October 2019 CASC and The Foundation for Canadian Comedy (CANCOM)* submitted an application to Ontario Creates’ Business Intelligence Program to fund a study: Profile and Value Chain Analysis of Ontario’s Comedy Content Creators.
-If approved, the consulting firm Nordicity will work with CASC and CANCOM to deliver this first-ever analysis of the importance of Ontario comedians in the screen sector; the challenges faced by Canadian comedians; and how to keep Ontarians living and working in the comedy industry in Canada.
 The lens is on Ontario, but this project will provide valuable insights for the comedy industry across the country.
 The first two industry stakeholders to provide support to CASC and CANCOM for the study were ACTRA Toronto and Just for Laughs.
 Since then, Project 10 and Frantic Films have also come on board with support.

 GOVERNMENT PLATFORMS

 In October 2019, CASC posted a Federal Election Platform Statement encouraging members to give attention to candidates and parties who were campaigning to improve arts funding, improve export activities for artists, strengthen the creation of original Canadian content, and promote the talents of Canadian artists.
-READ: https://canadianstandup.ca/the-canadian-association-of-stand-up-comedians-casc-federal-election-platform-2019/
+READ: http://canadianstandup.ca/the-canadian-association-of-stand-up-comedians-casc-federal-election-platform-2019/

 CRTC/CANADIAN CONTENT

-In September 2019, CASC submitted a comment as an intervenor on a broadcasting license renewal for Super Channel.
-The CRTC asked for interveners to comment as Super Channel was being examined for being non-compliant with their condition of license.
 CASC expressed opposition to Super Channel’s request to reduce their Canadian programming expenditure requirements, the elimination of their requirement for Canadian script and concept development, and supported the CRTC’s response and concerns about Super Channel’s future payment of shortfalls in the funding requirements they had previously failed to satisfy.

 FUNDING FOR CANADIAN COMEDY CONTENT/LABOUR MOBILITY